The Latest: Tennessee speaker aide resigns amid allegations

 7 p.m.

-The Tennessee House speaker's top aide has resigned amid allegations involving racist and sexually explicit texts.
+The Tennessee House speaker's top aide has resigned amid allegations that the aide sent racist and sexually explicit texts.

-Chief of Staff Cade Cothren's resignation also came Monday after he admitted to doing cocaine on the job when he held a different position.
+Chief of Staff Cade Cothren resigned Monday, hours after he also admitted to doing cocaine in a legislative office building years ago when he was press secretary for the Tennessee House Republican Caucus.

 2:40 p.m.